What spring replacement actually costs across PA in 2026. Real pricing, what affects the number, and how to avoid common scams.

 Freeze-thaw cycling — Pennsylvania's classic spring and fall pattern — is mechanically harder on garage doors than sustained cold.
 Water collects in tracks and rollers, freezes overnight, expands by about 9%, and works hardware loose.
 Over years, the cumulative effect is a system that's drifted out of alignment without any single dramatic failure.
 This is why we recommend twice-yearly tune-ups for PA — early spring to catch winter damage, and early fall to prepare for the next winter.

 Three mistakes we see constantly across PA.
 Forcing a frozen, stuck, or off-track door.
 Forcing causes expensive collateral damage.
-A $279 spring replacement can become a $1,200 panel/cable/opener combo if you try to manually move a malfunctioning door.
+A quoted in person spring replacement can become a quoted in person panel/cable/opener combo if you try to manually move a malfunctioning door.
 The cure is patience — gentle warming for a frozen seal, manual disengagement (red rope) for a stuck opener, and a phone call to OnPoint for an off-track door.

 About 15-20% of OnPoint service visits involve a scope discovery during the diagnostic — something the customer didn't realize was wrong, something hidden behind the visible symptom, or a related component approaching end-of-life that should be addressed during the same visit.
 Examples: a customer calls for spring replacement, and the technician notices both cables are heavily frayed and recommends bundling cable replacement to save a future emergency call.
 A customer calls for opener repair, and the technician identifies a stripped gear plus a failing capacitor, and recommends full opener replacement instead of two separate repair components.